 WENDY In order to see what is happening we need to get perspective.
 We need to be able to stand back and look at ourselves and ask what is happening in the situation.
 If we can’t get perspective we won’t be able to understand what is going on.
 As has been said, It is hard to read the label from inside the bottle.
 Connecting to our centered self — our resourceful self — allows us to see the big picture and ask the questions that lead us to discover what we are missing.

-WOMEN TOGETHER You are giving a workshop Choose How You Use Power, September 22 and 23, 2018 — is there a specific learning process that you use to teach about power?
+WOMEN TOGETHER You teach a workshop Choose How You Use Power, — is there a specific learning process that you use to teach about power?

 WOMEN TOGETHER You of course know the saying, “You can’t teach an old dog new tricks.”
 I’m guessing that you don’t agree with this, that your experience as a teacher shows that this is, in fact, quite possible?